 Research consistently shows that the best deals often come through proactive sourcing rather than inbound opportunities.
 According to industry studies, top quartile venture firms source approximately 60% of their successful investments through direct outreach and relationship building activities.
 This statistic underscores why developing strong outreach capabilities has become essential for competitive performance.

-Before diving into outreach tactics, you need absolute clarity on your investment thesis and target criteria.
-Your thesis serves as the filtering mechanism that determines which startups deserve your attention and resources.
-Without this foundation, outreach efforts become scattered and inefficient.
+Before diving into outreach tactics, you need absolute clarity on your investment thesis (your overall investment approach and rationale) and target criteria.

 Your thesis should also incorporate market timing considerations.
 Are there emerging trends, regulatory changes, or technology shifts that create investment opportunities before they become obvious to the broader market?
 The best outreach strategies identify founders working on solutions that align with these thesis driven insights, giving you an edge in both sourcing and winning competitive deals.